Broadband join FAQs

 If your broadband account start date is before the day your electricity account begins, you may see the first few days of fibre charges showing as a separate charge.
 Don't worry though!
 This will only affect your first invoice, and you'll still only be charged for the days you use.

-We generally no longer send our customers Netcomm modems, however if you've moved house and need information on how to set up your Netcomm (or just want some general info) check out our dedicated page.
+We generally no longer send our customers Netcomm or Orbi modems, however if you've moved house and need information on how to set up your modem (or just want some general info) check out our dedicated Netcomm or Orbi pages.
 You'll be able to access the same page using the QR code on the box it came in.

 Some retailers charge retroactively, so that might be your final bill.
 It's best to get in contact with them to make sure things are closed off at their end.